awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-execution.md

 + **AWSLambdaBasicExecutionRole**
 + **AWSXRayDaemonWriteAccess**

-When you add permissions to your function, make an update to its code or configuration as well\.
-This forces running instances of your function, which have out\-of\-date credentials, to stop and be replaced\.
+When you add permissions to your function, update its code or configuration as well\.
+This forces running instances of your function, which have outdated credentials, to stop and be replaced\.

 **Note**
 It may take 5 to 10 minutes for logs to show up after a function invocation\.